IBM-Cloud/weather-company-data-demo/README.md

 4. `cd` into this newly created directory

-5. Edit the `manifest.yml` file and change the `<application-name>` and `<application-host>` to something unique.
+5. Edit the `manifest.yml` file and change the `<name>` and `<host>` to something unique.

   ```
 applications:
+- disk_quota: 1024M
+  host: twctestapp
-  - name: weather-demo-app-test
+  name: twctestapp
-    framework: node
+  command: node app.js
-    runtime: node12
-    memory: 128M
+  path: .
+  domain: mybluemix.net
-    instances: 1
+  instances: 3
-    host: weather-demo-app-test
+  memory: 512M
+  services:
+  - weather-premium
   ```
-  The host you use will determinate your application URL initially, for example, `<application-host>.mybluemix.net`.
+  The host you use will determinate your application URL initially, for example, `<host>.mybluemix.net`.

 6. Connect to Bluemix in the command line tool and follow the prompts to log in: